A slice of Key Lime Cake is almost as good as a visit to the tropics! It is a light, fluffy, moist cake with a delicious lime cream cheese frosting.

-I knew that I wanted to have a California Orange Cake, a recipe I shared several years ago.
-I think it is my all time favorite cake!!
-I also knew I had to have the Best Chocolate Cake and the bride’s father had requested Red Velvet Cake.
-I love citrus flavored cakes so I knew I needed a lemon cake and when I came across the recipe for a Key Lime Cake over at Bakerella I knew it had to be part of the line up too.
+The first cake I selected was a California Orange Cake, a recipe I shared several years ago.
+It is probably my all time favorite cake!!
+Chocolate cake is a must, so that meant the Best Chocolate Cake.
+And the bride’s father had requested Red Velvet Cake.
+Of course, I needed a lemon cake and when I came across the recipe for a Key Lime Cake over at Bakerella I knew it had to be part of the line up too.
 How could Bakerella steer me wrong?
 She didn’t.
 I loved having three citrus flavors represented – lemon, lime and orange.

 I loved this cake.
-I think I may have eaten more than my share of it.
 It is a sweet cake but isn’t that what cake is suppose to be?
 Sweet!

 The recipe calls for key lime juice.
-If you have ever purchased key limes before you know they are small and it would take a lot of limes to get the amount of juice I needed so I just bought the bottled key lime juice you can find in the juice aisle of the grocery store.
+If you have never purchased key limes before you know they are small and it takes a lot of limes to get the amount of juice I needed so I just bought the bottled Nellie and Joe’s key lime juice you can find in the juice aisle of the grocery store.
 It works great, the flavor is amazing!